tahn2005/Streamer/README.md

 cp .env
 ```

-4. Configure your `.env` file with your API credentials:
+4. Configure your `.env` file with your API credentials.
+Note: NEVER push your env files to GitHub.
+For deplpyment, configure them on the deployment platform instead.
+Included in the repository is a sample `.env` file for example usage only.
+Below is how your environment variables should be formatted:
 ```env
 ALPACA_KEY_ID=your_alpaca_id
 ALPACA_SECRET_KEY=your_alpaca_secret